-Google search on ‘Firmness of character or purpose’ tells me that it is the quality of being determined to do or achieve something.
+A quick google search on ‘Firmness of character or purpose’ tells me that it is the quality of being determined to do or achieve something.

 Light bulb moment - If you lack determination do you lack purpose?

-Work towards something that has purpose, with purpose, and you will find yourself with determination in abundance!
+Work towards something that has a purpose, with purpose, and you will find yourself with determination in abundance!

-I am not sure that I was necessarily aware how much I was utilising these at the time.
+I am not sure that I was necessarily aware of how much I was utilising these at the time.
 I most definitely didn’t sit there in the dark thinking ‘if I just had a little more resilience then ...’

 They are also not unique to me.

 I have met two groups of women this month through some programmes that I choose to support.
-The first is a self-development programme for women that have experienced domestic abuse and the second a charity that supports women who have been sex workers and are now in recovery and building their future.
+The first is a self-development programme for women that have experienced domestic abuse and the second is a charity that supports women who have been sex workers and are now in recovery and building their future.